ColinHuart/Exercice-Cadavre-Exquis-Colin/README.md

 #The bird who started to fly

 One day, in the morning, he saw a pretty bird flying with its beautiful flies...
 It was so beautiful that Patrick from a far far away country was so hyped by it that it wanted to follow the female bird.
 It jumped of its roof and started flying.
 But a car came and... paf.
 Paf the bird.

+Suddenly, when the bird felt his body join the afterlife, he saw his bird family, his bird friends...
+When he realized that he was flying in a dream, he woke up with a start and dropped the eggs from his nest on the ground...